-GST Matters – recent news
+GST Matters – news

-GST free cars for disabled persons
+GST free supply of cars & car parts for disabled

 In the context of helping businesses during the COVID-19 period, the Tax Office is advising importers to consider swapping to monthly GST reporting and request a deferral of GST.